pronamic/wp-pronamic-pay/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The Pronamic Pay plugin adds payment methods like iDEAL, Bancontact, credit card and more to your WordPress site for a variety of payment providers.
+The Pronamic Pay plugin adds payment methods like iDEAL | Wero, Bancontact, credit card and more to your WordPress site for a variety of payment providers.

 == Description ==

 [Pronamic Pay](https://www.pronamicpay.com/) · [Pronamic](https://www.pronamic.eu/) · [GitHub](https://github.com/pronamic/wp-pronamic-pay)

-Pronamic Pay is the best plugin available to accept payments on your site with support for payment methods like iDEAL (Netherlands), Bancontact (Belgium), Sofort (Europe) and credit card, among others.
+Pronamic Pay is the best plugin available to accept payments on your site with support for payment methods like iDEAL | Wero (Netherlands), Bancontact (Belgium), Sofort (Europe) and credit card, among others.
 Easily add the configuration details of your payment service provider account and enable the payment method in one of the supported e-commerce plugins.
 With over 200,000 downloads, the plugin has proven itself as a reliable WordPress solution to use for your payments.

 ### Key Benefits